Widdershin/programmers-oath/README.md

 We have a list of public signatures in the [SIGNATURES](https://github.com/Widdershin/programmers-oath/blob/master/SIGNATURES) file.

-If you wish to sign, please [add your username and the current commit hash](https://github.com/Widdershin/programmers-oath/edit/master/SIGNATURES) to the end of the SIGNATURES file, and submit a pull request.
+If you wish to sign, please [add your username and the current commit hash](https://github.com/Widdershin/programmers-oath/edit/master/SIGNATURES) to the end of the SIGNATURES file (leaving a newline after your addition), and submit a pull request.

 If you do sign, please also consider sharing this repository in your communities and encouraging others to take a look.

+### Re-signing

+The oath is a living document, changing based on the feedback and agreement of those who wish to contribute.
+When you sign, the commit hash serves as the 'version' of the oath to which you have agreed.
+This means you are beholden to only what you have signed, and not the versions of the oath that have come later.

+Signatories are welcome to upgrade or downgrade to older or newer versions of the oath whenever they choose.

+To do this, open another Pull Request.
+On your signature line, replace the old commit hash with the hash of the version you choose.
+A contributor will check and merge your alteration in the same way as they would a new signature.

 ## License